Notice of Registration

 In Microsoft Corporation v.
 Franike Associates Ltd (2012) 5 CLRN 145 at 157,lines 25 – 31,158 lines 36 -41, it was held that for a court to hear a claim on foreign regulated copyright, such claim must be accompanied by a certificate from the Nigerian Copyright Commission or publication in the Gazette showing extension of copyright protection.

-You are advised to contact Akintunde Esan, a Legal Consultant on intellectual property right protection for further illumination on the remedies available to redress the infringement of your copyright in Nigeria.
+You are advised to contact Akintunde Esan (The Legal Adviser Online), a Legal Consultant on intellectual property for further legal illumination or legal advice on copyright protection, copyright infringement and remedies available to redress the infringement of your copyright or intellectual property in Nigeria.

 1 comment: